That’s the essence of our proposed policy agenda for this year.

 Reducing price volatility, investing in stable and renewable production (and reducing sensitivity to geopolitical and climate-related events), introducing fair pricing (that differentiates between daily needs and “luxury” consumption)… All of this requires more than just tinkering around the edges of the rules.

 We invite you to join us in imagining the desired reforms, starting mid-February with online sessions, then on 20 April in Paris, and in May in Bordeaux.
-These exploratory discussions will serve as preparation for our major policy debate with the European institutions, which will take place in Brussels on 14 June, the day before our annual general meeting.
+These exploratory discussions will serve as preparation for our major policy debate with the European institutions, which will take place in Brussels on the 14 June, 2023.

 Breaking our dependence on fossil fuels, for food, heating, mobility and our daily lives, is the only future we can envisage.